-There's no need for me to describe why it was necessary to build a boombox out of plywood and car parts.
-It's obvious that we all need such a thing.
-Now, if you're not interested in the nitty-gritty and merely want to see the finished result — here is the post for you.
-However, if you've got the moxie to see how the Turbo II Junkyard Boogaloo Boombox came to be, all your questions can be answered below the jump ...
+Obviously there's no need for me to describe why it was necessary to build a 92-pound boombox out of plywood and car parts.
+Instead, let us see how the Turbo II Junkyard Boogaloo Boombox came to be...

 In the beginning, there was the Tercel.
 When your friend's beater '86 Tercel wagon throws a rod and it's not worth fixing, what do you do?
 Why, you run over and pluck some parts off it before she lets the junkyard truck take it away!

 In this case, I grabbed the alternator, jack, speakers, and a few other bits.
 Most importantly, I got the battery- it was new-ish and in good shape, and you can always use an extra car battery around the house.
 But then I thought of the boxes full of weird car parts I had sitting around, including a decent cassette deck, when it hit me...